pauxru/Loan-Application-Advisor/README.md

 5. Loan Management:
     a.
 Loan monitoring - Is the borrower performing as expected?
 What casued variations?
 What are the risks to repayment?
 How can you protect the institution's position?

+                   --------------------------------------------------- The 5 C's of Credit --------------------------------------------------

+                   Character - Who is the company, reputation, and direction being taken?

+                   Capacity - What is the level of profitability, is capital well managed, is there cash to manage operations & growth.

+                   Capital - What is the financial structure of the business?
+Does it have sufficient equity?
+Can it raise more equity?

+                   Collateral - Security the company has to offer?
+Where is the assets used as security held?
+Most appropriate security to take?

+                   Condition - attractiveness of the industry the borrower is in?
+Competitive advantage?
+Guidelines and obligations of the loans?